-Most United States school-age children are familiar with the story of Jamestown’s founding in 1607, and the swashbuckling exploits of Captain John Smith.
+Most school-age children in the United States are familiar with the story of Jamestown’s founding in 1607, and the supposedly swashbuckling exploits of Captain John Smith.
 Nearly executed for mutiny early in the expedition, Smith survived to lead the hapless colonists and fortune seekers in building a successful venture for the Virginia Company.

-But the initial struggle was staggeringly bleak.
+But historical evidence shows that the initial struggle was staggeringly bleak.
 At one point, Smith’s famously harsh organizational rules were encapsulated in the simple biblical dictum, “He that will not work, shall not eat.”
-This decree did not prevent scores of colonists from dying of starvation, and the irony of its sentiment would not be discovered until 2012.
+Surprisingly, this decree did not prevent scores of colonists from dying of starvation, and the irony of its sentiment would not be discovered until 2012.

 Only 38 of the original settlers survived the first year, and more settlers were dispatched in 1608, including the first women.
-Of course, it is a non-European woman, Pocahontas, who takes center stage in the story of Jamestown’s survival, since it is she who is often credited with foiling the plan of Native American leader Powhatan to starve the settlers out of Virginia.
-But it was another woman, known only by the nom de guerre of Jane, who made the greatest possible sacrifice during Jamestown’s Starving Time.
+In the story of Jamestown’s survival, a young Algonquian woman often takes center stage.
+Amonute, more commonly known as Pocahontas, is often credited with foiling her father Powhatan’s plan to starve the European settlers out of Virginia.
+Historical inaccuracies in her story aside, it was another woman, known only as Jane, who made the greatest possible sacrifice during Jamestown’s Starving Time.

 In 2012, archaeologists found Jane’s skeleton in a trash pit together with the discarded skeletons of various animals.
 After an extensive examination by Douglas Owsley, chief forensic anthropologist at the Smithsonian Institution’s National Museum of Natural History, the mutilated condition of her bones conclusively proved that settlers resorted to cannibalism to survive.
 (Disney conveniently left out cannibalism speculation from its movie.)